fcunial/String-Kernel/README.md

   1:  21  10
 ```

-To pin the process to one specific socket (node 0):
+To pin the process to one specific socket (node 0), type:
 ```
 $ numactl --membind=0 --cpunodebind=0 --show iterator
 ```